IrinaStatsLab/SmoothTensorDecompositionABPM/README.md

 This is a repository for the implementation of the paper "Smooth Tensor Decomposition with Application to Ambulatory Blood Pressure Monitoring Data".
 The implementation depends on the [SmoothHOOI](https://github.com/IrinaStatsLab/SmoothHOOI) R package.

-Data used in **HYPNOS Application** and **Simulation Studies** are confidential.
+Data used in **HYPNOS Application** are confidential.
 Synthetically generated ABPM data that mimics the characteristics of data analyzed in the paper is presented in **Synthetic Example**.

 ## HYPNOS Application